tewhey-lab/MPRA_oligo_barcode_pipeline/README.md

 There are several optional inputs designed to make use easier.
  - `MPRAmatch.barcode_orientation` / `MPRAcount.barcode_orientation` : Integer, default to 2.
 Pulls barcode 5' to 3' end.
 If set to 1 barcode will be pulled in 3' to 5' orientation.
- - `MPRAmatch.flash_thread` : Integer, default to 25.
-Number of threads to be passed to FLASH2 for merging reads.
- - `MPRAmatch.map_thread` : Integer, default to 30.
-Number of threads to be passed to Minimap2 for mapping reads.
+ - `MPRAmatch.thread` : Integer, default to 30.
+Number of threads to be passed to FLASH2 and MiniMap2.
+Each gets this number of threads.
- - `MPRAmatch.sort_mem` : Integer, default to 30.
+ - `MPRAmatch.mem` : Integer, default to 30.
 Amount of memory (in GB) to be used when sorting.
+ - `MPRAmatch.read_len` : Integer, default to 250.
+Maximum length (in bp) of reads to be flashed
+ - `MPRAmatch.seq_min` : Integer, default to 100.
+Minimum sequence length to pull for barcode
+ - `MPRAmatch.enh_min` : Integer, default to 50.
+Minimum enhancer length to pull
+ - `MPRAmatch.enh_max` : Integer, default to 210.
+Maximum enhancer length to pull
  - `MPRAcount.bc_len` : Integer, default to 20.
 Length of barcodes to be pulled from replicate files
- - `MPRAcount.flags` : String, default to -ECSM -A 0.05 Any combination of these flags or none can be used.
+ - `MPRAcount.flags` : String, default to "-ECSM -A 0.05" Any combination of these flags or none can be used.
+ - `MPRAmatch.barcode_link` : String, default to "TCTAGA".
+6 bases at the barcode end of the sequence linking the barcode and oligo
+ - `MPRAmatch.oligo_link` : String, default to "AGTG".
+4 bases at the oligo end of the sequence linking the barcode and oligo
+ - `MPRAmatch.end_oligo_link` : String, default to "CGTC".
+4 bases indicating the oligo is no longer being sequenced

 It is suggested to use `fill_<pipeline>_json.sh` scripts to help fill in the jsons above instead of trying to fill them out manually.